Sony A7 vs A77 II

 Review summary: Sony A7 vs A77 II

 So what is the bottom line?
 Which of the two cameras – the Sony A7 or the Sony A77 II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Sony Alpha A7: